aws-samples/iot-secure-tunneling-demo/docs/prereqs.md

 # 1. AWS IoT Secure Tunneling Demo Prerequisites

 *Note: You can run this demo either with AWS Cloud9 or AWS CloudShell.
-If you want to leverage [AWS CloudShell](https://aws.amazon.com/cloudshell/) please use these [setup docs instead](./prereqs-cloudshell).*
+If you want to leverage [AWS CloudShell](https://aws.amazon.com/cloudshell/) please use these [prereq docs instead](./prereqs-cloudshell.md).*

 ## Setup Cloud9 Environment